oSoc19/best/pelias/README.md

 systemctl restart apache2
 ```
 ## Enable HTTPS
-We use certbot to setup HTTPS.
-The easiest and most up-to-date instructions can be found on https://certbot.eff.org/instructions.
+We use certbot to set up HTTPS.
+The easiest and most up-to-date instructions can be found on <https://certbot.eff.org/instructions>.
 Setting this up should take about 5 minutes.

 # Useful commands

-* A full list of available pelias commands is available on: https://github.com/pelias/docker#cli-commands
+* A full list of available pelias commands is available on: <https://github.com/pelias/docker#cli-commands>
 * `pelias compose ps` list all currently running docker containers.
 Should output something like this:
 ```
 Name                      Command               State                        Ports